wowsomeco/ng_dart_admin/README.md

 ## Why not Dart for web

   Of course Dart is not a silver bullet for all edge cases.
-Sometimes you might want to stick with npm-js combo as they come with set of utilities that are not available in Dart environment just yet e.g. purge css, static site generator, etc. Rule of thumb for me is use npm for building company profile websites that need to be SEOed, and Dart for the rest.
+Sometimes you might want to stick with npm-js combo as they come with set of utilities that are not available in Dart environment just yet e.g. purge css, static site generator, etc. Rule of thumb for me is use npm for building company profile websites that need to be SEOed and loaded faster, and Dart for the rest.

 ## Why Tachyon CSS